 - Release Date: September 27, 2001

 SNK reinvented the wheel with Mark of the Wolves.
+Mechanically, the game was deceptively deep.
+The MAX Mode system added layers of strategy, letting players enhance attacks and extend combos, while the refined hitbox and counter mechanics made each encounter feel precise and tactical.
+Terry wasn’t just a returning hero—he was a symbol of evolution, showing that SNK could honor its past while pushing gameplay forward.
 With its fluid animation, rock-solid mechanics, and one of the most refined fighting systems SNK ever crafted, it stood tall alongside Street Fighter III: 3rd Strike as one of the best 2D fighters of its era.

-Why It's Worth Playing: Though it may not have had the mainstream recognition of Street Fighter or Tekken, Mark of the Wolves remains one of SNK’s greatest achievements.
+Why It's Worth Playing: Because it’s a masterclass in 2D fighting.
+Mark of the Wolves is stylish, deep, and endlessly replayable, combining tight mechanics with visual brilliance.
+Though it may not have had the mainstream recognition of Street Fighter or Tekken, Mark of the Wolves remains one of SNK’s greatest achievements.
 The tight mechanics, gorgeous hand-drawn sprites, and brilliantly balanced cast make it a must-play for any fighting game aficionado.

 Virtua Fighter 3tb